the-t-in-rtf/fluid-json-schema/docs/schemaValidatedComponent.md

 # `gpii.schema.component`

-A "schema validated component" is one whose entire structure (including all options) is validated as part of its creation lifecycle.
+A "schema validated component" is one whose structure (including all options) is validated against a specified schema as part of its creation lifecycle.
 Validation occurs immediately after options merging and expansion, but before the component is created.
 If there are validation errors, the component will not be created, and `fluid.fail` will be called with the error.

 ## Component Options